0mega28/OS/README.md

  - In this project we are bootstraping kernel via a simple boot sector which loads the kernel into memory, then loadg gdt and switches to 32-bit protected mode from 16-bit real mode and then calls the kernel code.

- - Kernel sets up the interrupt descriptor table, initializes timer and keyboard interrupt.
+ - Kernel sets up the interrupt descriptor table, initializes timer, keyboard interrupt and paging.

 <br/>